Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots

 \subsection{Open-loop stiffening experiments}

-In this subsection, we aim to verify the results regarding open-loop stiffening that were presented in Section \ref{sec:3}.
-For this purpose, we utilized a linear actuator positioned at the end-effector to generate a small displacement $\delta x > 0$, as illustrated in Fig. \ref{fig:OpenStiff}(a).
-The actuator was attached to the force sensors to measure the external force $f_{\tt ext}$ related to the displacement.
-By dividing the measured force by the applied displacement, \emph{i.e.}, ${f_{\tt ext} \over \delta x}$, we were able to estimate the transverse stiffness, as long as $\delta x$ was sufficiently small.
-This procedure allowed us to validate the findings related to open-loop stiffening presented in Section \ref{sec:3}.
+In this subsection, we aim to validate the results regarding open-loop stiffening presented in Section \ref{sec:3}.
+For this purpose, we utilised a linear actuator placed at the end-effector to generate a small displacement $\delta x > 0$, as illustrated in Fig. \ref{fig:OpenStiff}(a).
+The actuator was connected to the force sensors for measuring the external force, denoted as $f_{\tt ext}$, in relation to the displacement.
+By calculating the ratio of the measured force to the applied displacement, \emph{i.e.}, ${f_{\tt ext} \over \delta x}$, we were able to estimate the transverse stiffness, given that $\delta x$ was sufficiently small.
+This procedure allowed us to verify the findings related to open-loop stiffening as outlined in Section \ref{sec:3}.

-We measured the stiffness values under different open-loop tendon forces $\mu>0$ in the interval $[0,45]$ N. Each experiment was repeatedly conducted three times under the same condition in order to improve reliability.
+We measured the stiffness values under different open-loop tendon forces $\mu>0$ in the interval $[0,45]$ N. Each experiment was repeatedly conducted three times under the same conditions in order to improve reliability.
 The experimental results are shown in Fig. \ref{fig:OpenStiff}(b), where ``$\times$'' represents the mean values of the calculated stiffness for all $\mu$, and the error bars are $\pm 1$ standard deviation.
 This clearly verifies the theoretical results in Proposition \ref{prop:1}.
 The correlation coefficient between $\mu$ and the stiffness is 0.989, which illustrates the strong linearity -- exactly coinciding with the equation \eqref{eq:K_T}.